Last Updated: May 2025 | Reviewed by Abbie Jacobs

 Step 2.
 Successfully Complete the Exam for National Certification in Nurse-Midwifery

-Holding a master’s degree in midwifery qualifies candidates to sit for the AMCB National Certification Examination.
-The AMCB’s qualifications are subject to change at any time and an up to date copy can be found here.
-As of November 20, 2014, a candidate must uphold all of the following requirements to be eligible to take the exam:
+A master’s degree in midwifery qualifies candidates to sit for the AMCB National Certification Examination.
+The AMCB’s qualifications are subject to change at any time, and an up-to-date copy can be found here.
+As of May 2025, a candidate must uphold all of the following requirements to be eligible to take the exam:

 - Maintain licensure as a Registered Nurse in one of the 50 states, a U.S. territory, or the District of Columbia